stenskjaer/lbp_print/README.md

   -h, --help               Show this help message and exit.
 ```

+Unless you specify an output directory with `--output`, the script will put the
+resulting file in the current working directory.
+This means that if you are on
+the Desktop when calling the script from the command line, that is where the
+file will land after processing.

 ## Config files

 If you keep passing the same arguments to the script, for instance to your own
 custom xslt script, you might want to use a config file.

-The config file is
-written in JSON format.
+The config file is written in JSON format.

 By default the script looks for at configuration file with the name
 `~/.lbp_print.json`, but if you pass another file path in the `--config-file`